nightswimmer/Webbyduino/README.md

         server.readCookieP(PSTR("user_name"), user_name, NAME_MAX_SIZE);

         // This line works similar to a #define in C.
-        // When sending the next file, all instances of %USER_NAME will be replaced
+        // When sending the next file, all instances of %USER_NAME in the file will be
-        // with the value of the variable user_name server.addSDFileParameterP(PSTR("USER_NAME"), user_name );
+        // replaced with the value of the variable user_name server.addSDFileParameterP(PSTR("USER_NAME"), user_name );

         // Finally we just need to indicate the file we want to send.
 The content of
         // the file is almost the same as in the previous example, we only need to
         // indicate where the user name will appear.
-This is donw by simply writting
+This is done by simply writting
         // "Hello %USER_NAME" so the parser knows where to replace the variable. return server.sendFileHTTP("test.htm");
     }